 (1) Work eligible individuals assigned to the work experience program (WEP) and community service activities are subject to FLSA requirements contained in 29 U.S.C.
 201(5/2007).

 (2) "To employ" is defined for purposes of complying with FLSA as "to suffer or permit to work."

-(3) Work experience program and community service activities should be examined by the county agency to determine whether each assigned activity is subject to FLSA.
+(3) WEP and community service activities should be examined by the county agency to determine whether each assigned activity is subject to FLSA.

 (4) The maximum monthly hours of participation allowable under FLSA are determined as follows:

 (a) The OWF grant (before recoupment) and food assistance allotment (before recoupment) are added together;

 (b) Child support collections received in the month and retained to reimburse the state or federal government for the current month's OWF payment are subtracted from the total in paragraph (J)(4)(a) of this rule.